platipusica/Cohorts/README.md

 Welcome!

-This is the Heroku Application for managing staff training developed with Jam.py Application Builder:
+This is the Application run on Heroku for managing staff training developed with Jam.py Application Builder:

 https://cohortstraining.herokuapp.com/

-About the App:
+About the App by original Author:

 "Administration of this is done by my team for employees.
 It's not intended for employees to use themselves.
 Staff are assigned to cohorts by the team as part of the **booking** process and this is done from the staff view/edit form where the staff_cohorts is a details.
 I have buttons that, when a staff member is selected, it opens straight to the add to cohort screen with some hacky jquery automation.